-Steel & Timber can play intimate venues as an acoustic string trio (banjo, guitar, and upright bass) or a festival stage with a drummer, plugged in and loud!
+Steel & Timber can play intimate venues as an acoustic string duo or trio (banjo, guitar, and upright bass) or a festival stage with a drummer, plugged in and loud

 Steel & Timber started as a summer evening jam in a Calgary park.
 But right away people were drawn to the sound of acoustic guitar and banjo strings that drifted through the air, blending roots and country blues.
 Families would sit down and watch.
 People requested albums, and asked where and when they’d be playing again.
 Suddenly there was demand, so Nathan Harris-Thompson and Benjamin Rogalsky started a band and called it, Steel & Timber, after the instruments that had lured in their first fans.

 In 2017 indigenous multi-instrumentalist Navarro Ralph joined on upright and electric bass, adding his own rich rhythm and filling in the sound that is distinctly Steel & Timber.